- Updated at

 The Full version of the Network Vulnerability Scanner combines the popular Nuclei with Sniper Auto-Exploiter detection modules which are custom vulnerability checks developed in-house by our security research team.

 Sniper detection modules automatically detect the most critical vulnerabilities in high-profile software by sending crafted data to the target system to trigger abnormal behavior.

 The Network Scanner with Sniper’s detection modules provides a thorough report with rich findings you can use in your network assessments.

-Initially built with OpenVAS, but now featuring proprietary technology, our Network Vulnerability Scanner runs in-depth scans with custom vulnerability scanning capabilities to assess the network perimeter.
+Initially built with OpenVAS, but now featuring proprietary technology and an integration of Nuclei with modified templates, our Network Vulnerability Scanner runs in-depth scans with custom vulnerability scanning capabilities to assess the network perimeter.